Ever heard of a place that moved countries? Well, the town of Colmar, in North-Eastern France and on the border with Germany, is one such place.

 Love our videos?
 Click here to quickly subscribe to our channel!

-It may be quite hard to believe this but the truth is; Colmar is so attractive that it doesn’t feel real!
+It may be quite hard to believe this but the truth is; old town Colmar France is so attractive that it doesn’t feel real!

 Things to do in Colmar France

-Colmar is filled to the brim with spectacular sights and sensatioinal spots.
-Here are our two most favorite things to do in Colmar France:
+Colmar is filled to the brim with spectacular sights and sensational spots.
+Here are our three most favorite things to do in Colmar France:

-Forget Colmar’s magnificently eccentric history, this little old town has many attractions and indisputable charm that it would be impossible to visit them all in a day.
-There are the flat-bottomed boats plying the lovely canals while meandering under gratifying little bridges and besides romantic streets.
+Forgetting for a moment Colmar’s magnificently eccentric history, this little old town also has many attractions and an indisputable charm, so many activities in fact that it would be impossible to visit them all in a day.

-Walking down the streets of Colmar is reminiscent to visiting a captivating movie set full of century-old, half-timbered buildings that are conspicuously Germanic, yet with elegant French finishes like in the critically acclaimed Disney movie, Beauty, and the Beast.
+Walking down the streets of Colmar is reminiscent of visiting a captivating movie set full of century-old, half-timbered buildings that are conspicuously Germanic, yet with elegant French finishes, like in the critically acclaimed Disney movie, Beauty and the Beast.

 In essence, you’ll never remember that you are in France if not for the croissants and pain au chocolat from the bakeries.
-This is because Colmar is an architectural goldmine full of the renaissance, gothic churches, and baroque mansions.
+This is because Colmar is an architectural goldmine full of renaissance sentiment, gothic churches, and baroque mansions.